EsterIso/web103_finalproject/README.md

 🔗 Link to deployed app:

 ## About
+Sell merchant
 ### Description and Purpose

 [text goes here]

 ### Inspiration

-[text goes here]
+We see a gap in the market for codepath merch

 ## Tech Stack

-Frontend:
+Frontend: React.js

-Backend:
+Backend: Express backend with Render Database

 ## Features